apify/crawlee/docs/api/CheerioCrawler.md

 The crawler finishes when there are no more [`Request`](request) objects to crawl.

-By default, `CheerioCrawler` downloads HTML using the <a href="https://www.npmjs.com/package/request" target="_blank">request</a> NPM package.
+By default, `CheerioCrawler` downloads HTML or XML using the <a href="https://www.npmjs.com/package/request" target="_blank">request</a> NPM package.
 You can use the `requestOptions` parameter to pass additional options to `request`.

 New requests are only dispatched when there is enough free CPU and memory available, using the functionality provided by the [`AutoscaledPool`](autoscaledpool) class.
 All [`AutoscaledPool`](autoscaledpool) configuration options can be passed to the `autoscaledPoolOptions`